gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Additionally, this document makes use of the following terminology.

-* Group name is used as a synonym for group identifier in {{I-D.ietf-ace-key-groupcomm}}.

 * Requester: member of an OSCORE group that sends request messages to other members of the group.

 * Responder: member of an OSCORE group that receives request messages from other members of the group.
 A responder may reply back, by sending a response message to the requester which has sent the request message.